 The Stand Together Foundation does not fund the following:

-- Annual appeals or other fundraising activities or events
+- Annual appeals, capital campaigns or other fundraising activities or events

 - Religious activities or programs that serve, or appear to serve, specific religious organizations, groups, denominations, or beliefs